cs544-wisc/s23/p3/README.md

 on your VM to abruptly stop one of the Datanodes.

 Wait until the Namenode realizes the Datanode has died before proceeding.
 Run `!hdfs dfsadmin -fs hdfs://main:9000/ -report` in your notebook to see when this happens.
-If your Namenode is correctly configured, it should take a couple minutes, but it could be 10-15 minutes if you didn't use the right configs.
 Before proceeding, the report should show one dead Datanode, something like the following:

 <details>